 - 1. A nationwide name-based check of the NSOPW; and - 2.
-Both: - A name- or fingerprint-based search of the statewide criminal history registry in the person's state of residence and in the state where the person will serve/work; and - A fingerprint-based FBI criminal history check.
+Both: - a.
+A name- or fingerprint-based search of the statewide criminal history registry in the person's state of residence and in the state where the person will serve/work; and - b.
+A fingerprint-based FBI criminal history check.

 You must retain adequate documentation that you completed the required NSCHC.
-Inability to demonstrate that you conducted a required criminal history check component, to include the NSOPW, as specified in the regulations, may result in sanctions, including disallowance of costs.
+Inability to demonstrate that you conducted a required criminal history check component, to include the NSOPW, as specified in the regulations, may result in sanctions which may include disallowance of costs.